 More over the students got opportunities to present their innovations, receive mentorship.

-On January 6th, the project exhibition and closing ceremony was held with the guest of honor Engineer Stella Manyanya represented by Prof. Simon Msanjila, Deputy Secretary of the Ministry of Education, Science and Technology.
+On January 6th, the project exhibition and closing ceremony were held with the guest of honour Engineer Stella Manyanya represented by Prof. Simon Msanjila, Deputy Secretary of the Ministry of Education, Science and Technology.
 Featured within the ceremony were the presentations made by the students on their field findings.

 Click HERE for the full report of the Boot Camp 2017